of the Professional Photographers of Los Angeles County

 1. To qualify for the Category Photographer of the Year Awards, the photographer must score an 80 or above on three separate photo competitions within the same category.

-2. The award is given based on the highest average score of an individual’s three highest scoring entries in a single category.
+2. The award is given based on the highest total score of an individual’s three highest scoring entries in a single category.

-3. If there is a tie between two or more photographers in a category, the DPC Director will select three judges and they will decide the winner.
+3. If there is a tie between two or more photographers in a category, the DPC Director will select a qualified judge outside of PPLAC who will decide the winner.

 PPLAC Overall Photographer of the Year Award